This post may contain affiliate links. Please see my disclosure policy for details.

 Most shops around Holi will sell cheap white clothes for you to purchase so it may be worth buying disposable stuff that you can bin after the day is over.

 Ensure you cover up most of your body to avoid getting your skin completely covered in colour.

 Being a woman who mainly travels solo in India, I cover up a lot anyway; especially my legs.
 This also will bring you less attention.

 For the festival, I wore a white kurta and white leggings with flip-flops I didn’t mind getting dirty.

 My friend also asked me to grab my socks from my hotel room but I didn’t have any – so it was pink feet for me!

 4. Cover your eyes

-I was getting colour in my eyes, nose, mouth, hair, ears, pretty much every part of my body was getting covered in colour.
+I was getting colour in my eyes, nose, mouth, hair, ears, and pretty much every part of my body was getting covered in colour.

 I was in my element and loved it.
 However, it is important to protect your eyes.

 The gulal will get everywhere and I mean everywhere.